Writing-for-me/test/otherthing.md

-The dictatorship of the proletariat thus serves to prevent the restoration of bourgeois order (by internal or external enemies) as well as to spur the initiative of the masses to put politics (and not economics) in command so that existing contradictions can be resolved through political interventions (and not mediated through statist mechanisms of social control).
+The dictatorship of the proletariat thus serves to prevent the restoration of bourgeois order (by internal or external enemies) as well as to spur the initiative of the people to put politics (and not economics) in command so that existing contradictions can be resolved through political interventions (and not mediated through statist mechanisms of social control).
 Mao is clear that among the people